-The Lilypad Cesium Project consists of 14 "new" claims, totalling slightly over 3,279 ha, covering a field of lithium, tantalum and cesium mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
+The Lilypad Cesium Project consists of 14 claims, totaling slightly over 3,279 ha, covering a field of lithium, tantalum and cesium mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
 The claims were staked between January, 1999 and October, 2000 and are 100% owned by the Company with no underlying royalties.
-The claims are referred to as "new claims" as the Ontario government changed the claim system in 2019 with the change having no material effect on Avalon's property.
-Previous owners of the property drilled some 50 shallow drill holes and Avalon completed 32 drill holes totalling 4,781 metres in 2000 and 2001 in a program focused primarily on tantalum potential that produced encouraging initial results including the discovery of significant cesium mineralization as the ore mineral pollucite.
+Previous owners of the property drilled some 50 shallow drill holes and Avalon completed 32 drill holes totaling 4,781 metres in 2000 and 2001 in a program focused primarily on tantalum potential that produced encouraging initial results including the discovery of significant cesium mineralization as the ore mineral pollucite assaying up to 6.205% $Cs_2O$ over 1.70 metres.

 The project has been inactive since 2002 awaiting a recovery in tantalum prices or new demand for cesium minerals.
-Two developments in 2018 have encouraged Avalon to resume exploration at the property.
-Firstly, development plans for the Ring of Fire area, north of the property, increase the probability of new road access being developed into the area in the near future.
-Secondly, because of recent increasing market interest in both lithium and cesium, a field program is justified primarily to further investigate the cesium potential of the property due to a global supply shortage.
-During Fiscal 2019, Cabot Corp. announced the sale of its Specialty Fluids division (owner of the pollucite-producing Tanco Mine in Manitoba) to Sinomine, a large Chinese mining and chemical company with a division focused on rare metals supply.
-This news suggests that an opportunity may now exist to create a new pollucite supply chain to independently serve cesium markets outside China.
+New demand for cesium emerged in 2018, with the cessation of pollucite production at the Tanco mine in Manitoba.
+Then in 2019, Cabot Corp. announced the sale of its Specialty Fluids division (owner of the Tanco Mine) to Sinomine, a large Chinese mining and chemical company with a division focused on rare metals supply.
+This created an opportunity to establish a new pollucite supply chain to serve cesium markets outside China.
+Further, there is now renewed interest in tantalum due to limited supply sources and growing demand in new technology.